AdobeDocs/experience-manager-screens.en/help/using/mobile-network-router.md

 Follow the steps below to connect of AEM Screen players in this configuration:

 The configuration contains of an Internet Access of any of the AEM Screens Controllers by direct Internet Access using an own 3/4/5G Data Link.
-The proper connection of the AEM Screen players in this configuration is simple:

 1. Make sure that the Mobile Data Router is properly connected to the cellular Data Network as indicated within the Operating System and each of the AEM Screen players is connected to the Routers Network.
 1. Test the internet connection by calling an URL in your systems Browser.